What is Quantitative Technical Analysis

-The second way is to use objective rules to let the computer find the candidates that you should be trading.
+The second way is to use Quantitative Analysis.
+This uses objective rules to let the computer find the candidates that you should be trading.
 A lot of work goes into setting up the rules and testing them to ensure that they truly do add value, but once it is done, you have a statistical model that clearly defines the expectations.

 Both ways of approaching the market are valid, which one you choose depends on the type of person you are and the number of securities that you need to trade.
-The rest of this page is dedicated to highlighting the Quantitative tools and process that is available in Optuma.
+The rest of this page is dedicated to highlighting the Quantitative strategies that are available in Optuma.